-Preventing bolt thread galling and seizing
+The Experts: Preventing galling and seizing

-When and why does galling and seizing appear?
+Q: When and why does galling and seizing appear?

-The tendency of a material to gall is affected by the material’s ductility.
+The tendency of material to gall is affected by the material’s ductility.
 Typically, softer materials are more prone to galling while harder materials are more resistant.

 In bolting, thread galling appears during fastener tightening as pressure builds up between the contacting and sliding thread surfaces.
-Thread galling commonly occurs with fasteners made of stainless steel, aluminum, titanium, and other alloys.
+Thread galling commonly occurs with fasteners made of stainless steel, aluminium, titanium, and other alloys.

 In extreme cases galling leads to seizing – the actual freezing together of the threads and bolt lock-up.
 Continued tightening may lead to the breakage of the fastener or result in torn off threads.